econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 More broadly, our modeling and conceptual tools have recently advanced to the point where it is finally possible to construct rational optimizing models of life-cycle financial choice that can serve as a credible justification for normative advice.
 In particular, these conceptual advances include the idea that ``softer'' data like surveys on household expectations and beliefs should be taken seriously.

+But the broader point is that, recently, our modeling and conceptual tools (including the idea that softer data like surveys should be taken seriously) have advanced to the point where it is finally possible to construct rational optimizing models of life cycle financial choice that can serve as a credible justification for normative advice.

 # Models